huw-morris-lab/ukbiobank/README.md

 qsub -pe make 2 -cwd ukb_selectFields_script_2020_06_13.R
 ```

-# 2. Download death data
+# 2. Download death data from the Data Portal
-According to UK Biobank, this data should be replicated in the main dataset but I have found that the main clinical dataset is not up to date.
-I think the DEATH and DEATH_CAUSE tables are updated more regularly than the main clinical dataset.
+According to UK Biobank, this data should be replicated in the main dataset but the Data Portal tables are updated more regularly than the main clinical dataset (Showcase Update only two or three times a year).

 Further information on how to download mortality data is available in the UK Biobank access guides
 https://biobank.ndph.ox.ac.uk/showcase/showcase/docs/DeathLinkage.pdf